acoli-repo/conll-rdf/README.md

 Getting **conll-rdf** ready can be acomplished easily, see [Installing](#Installing).
 In general, we read data line by line from `stdin`, process it and write results to `stdout`.
 For quick setup we recommend using .sh scripts to direct your data through your pipeline.
 Then, each pipeline element can be called via `./run $CLASS [args]`.
 A variety of sample scripts can be found in [examples/](./examples) which you can adapt to your needs.
 Of course you can also use the provided classes within java as any other library.

-### What it can do

-* convert any CoNLL-like tsv format to conll-rdf.
-* perform SPARQL Updates on conll-rdf data.
-* visualize conll-rdf structure.
-* convert conll-rdf back to conll.

 ### Example